anchetoff/TopTenAPI/README.md

 1.4 Server ("covid-19-statistics.p.rapidapi.com") defined in definition covid-19-statistics API

 Main project is Top10Covid19, UI interface (grid defined, searchs and data export formats), complementary is created a project named TopTenService assigned to a Client for TopTenAPI.
+When project is lanuched please verify starts in path: https://localhost:44321/

 - Unit test
 -   Created two choices: